-Youth ex-combatants and persons formerly associated with armed forces or groups can experience further frustration and hopelessness if they do not find a job after having been involved in ineffective or poorly targeted training programme.
+If youth ex-combatants and persons formerly associated with armed forces or groups do not find a job after having been involved in ineffective or poorly targeted training programmes, they can experience further frustration and helplessness.
 These feelings can make re-recruitment more likely.
-One of the clearest lessons learned from past DDR programmes is that even after training, young combatants often struggle to succeed in weak economies that have been damaged by war, as do adults.
-Businesses owned by former members of armed forces and groups regularly fail due to market saturation, competition with highly qualified people already running the same kinds of businesses, limited experience in business start-up, management and development, and because of the very limited cash available to pay for goods and services in post-war societies.
-Youth may also be in competition for limited job opportunities with more experienced adults.
+One of the clearest lessons learned from past DDR programmes is that even after training, young combatants, like adults, often struggle to succeed in weak economies that have been damaged by war.
+Businesses owned by former members of armed forces and groups regularly fail due to market saturation; competition with highly qualified people already running the same kinds of businesses; limited experience in business start-ups, management and development; and the scarce cash available to pay for goods and services in post-war societies.
+Youth may also be in competition with more experienced adults for limited job opportunities.

-To address these issues, reintegration programmes should more effectively empower youth by combining several skills in one course, e.g., home economics with tailoring, pastry or soapmaking.
+To address these issues, reintegration programmes should more effectively empower youth by combining several skills in one course, for example, home economics with tailoring, pastry or soap-making.
 This is because possession of a range of skills greatly improves the employability of young people.
 Also, providing easy-to-learn skills such as mobile phone repair makes young people less vulnerable and more adaptable to rapidly changing market demands.
-Together the acquisition of business skills and life skills (see above) can help young people become more effective in the market.
-Depending on the context, agricultural and animal husbandry, veterinary, and related skills should be considered.
+Together the acquisition of business skills and life skills (see section 7.2.7) can help young people become more effective in the market.

 Training demobilized youth in trades they might identify as their preference should be avoided if the trades are not required in the labour market.
-The feeling of frustration and helplessness that might have caused people to take up arms in the first place only increases when they cannot find employment after training and could increase the risk of re-recruitment.
-Training and apprenticeship programmes should be adapted to young people's abilities, interests and needs, to enable them to complete the programme, which will both boost their employment prospects and bolster their selfconfidence.
+Training and apprenticeship programmes should be adapted to young people's abilities, interests and needs, to enable them to complete the programme, which will boost their employment prospects and bolster their self-confidence.
 A commitment to motivating young people to realize their potential is a vital part of successful programming and implementation.

-This can be achieved through greater involvement of both youth participants and the business community in reintegration programming and design.
-This can enable a more realistic appreciation of the economic context, the identification of interesting but non-standard alternatives (so long as they can lead to sustainable job prospects or livelihoods), and the development of initial relationships.
+Greater involvement of both youth participants and the business community in reintegration programming and design is key to achieving better employment prospects and sustainable livelihoods.
+Their participation can foster a more realistic appreciation of the economic context, the identification of interesting but non-standard alternatives (so long as they can lead to sustainable job prospects or livelihoods), and the development of initial relationships.
 Effective career or livelihood counselling will be central to this process, and it is therefore necessary to recruit DDR staff with skills not only in vocational and technical training provision, but also in working with youth.
-Where such capacities are not evident it is important to invest in capacity development before DDR staff make contact with programme participants.
+Where such capacities are not evident, it is important to invest in capacity development before DDR staff make contact with programme participants.

-MAIN FEATURES OF VOCATIONAL TRAINING PROGRAMMES FOR YOUTH Labour market driven A modular approach Flexible timing in delivery and entry/exit Learner-centred Teaching multiple skills Oriented towards concrete job opportunities Competency-based Supported by life skills training Taught by good role models Assessment to industry standards Recognition of prior learning Practical work experience (OJT or apprenticeship)
+TABLE 2: MAIN FEATURES OF VOCATIONAL TRAINING PROGRAMMES FOR YOUTH ■ Labour market driven ■ A modular approach ■ Flexible timing in delivery and entry/exit ■ Learner centred ■ Teaching multiple skills Oriented towards concrete job opportunities ■ Competency based ■ Supported by life skills training ■ Taught by good role models ■ Alignment to industry standards ■ Recognition of prior learning Practical work experience (on-the-job training or apprenticeship)